 - Uninterrupted zooming

 Binoculars come as two small telescopes that are set together and connected by a middle part.
-While they offer zoom, the fact that two parts are operating individually means that it is near impossible to gain at the same level of magnification.
+While they offer zoom, the fact that two binocular parts are operating individually means that it is near impossible to gain at the same level of magnification.
 The left and right lenses will always experience some type of lag.

 On the other hand, spotting scopes are a single apparatus.
-Every control works towards operating the equipment meaning that you get much clearer images.
+Every control works towards operating the equipment means that you get much clearer images.
 You will not have to deal with things like lag.
 Simply focus on the image and zoom in.

 - Easy to carry